yoheinakajima/tangonft/README.md

 # Build Status

 I'm just releasing this now, in it's raw format after hacking away at it for two nights (~6 hours), for posterity.
 Don't worry, someone is already working on switching from php to react.
-We can go from there.
+We'll go from there.
+A few other obvious things:

+- Escaping characters in messages.
+- Message functions (URLs, emojis, etc.)

+Maybe?

+- Threads/replies
+- 1:1 messaging

 And yes, I've had people suggest moving messages on-chain to make this fully decentralized and embeddable anywhere.
 I'm down.